fabrgu/shopping-cart/README.md

 The web page can also be run by simply clicking the index.html and opening in a firefox or safari browser.
 A chrome browser has extra security and will not permit the json file load without a localhost.
 The website may work in other browsers but I have not personally tested them out.

-The code will also be stored in one of my public github repository (fabrgu/fabrgu.github.io) as an alternative way of accessing the code.
+The code will also be stored in one of my public github repository (fabrgu/shopping-cart) as an alternative way of accessing the code.

-The website can also be accessed via a public url at http://fabrgu.github.io/